rikithreddy/rikithreddy.github.io/_posts/2019-01-21-Python-tips-1.md

-Python has some really cool features.
-One of them is tuple assignment, which can be used to have multiple variables assigned in a single line.
-This feature does not only make it easier code but also makes the code more readable.
-It takes tuple of variables on LHS and assigns them with a tuple of elements *same size*, this operation is performed element wise.
+Python has many cool features.
+One of them is tuple assignment.
+This can be used to assign multiple variables in a single line.
+Not only making code more readable but also simple.
+The assignment follows simple mechanics where variables on LHS are assigned corresponding elements on RHS.
+One should also remember that the number of elements on LHS must be equal to RHS as the assignment is element-wise.

-Consider the following example where you want to swap variables.
-A typical code would look as follows.
+## Example: Swapping Numbers

+A typical code for swapping two numbers would look something as shown below.
+It required creating a temporary variable and destroying it later.
+This is some tedious work.

 ```c
 temp = a